stelace/stelace.js/README.md

 #### Browser

+For browser you can either install (with npm/yarn) or add a `<script>` tag in your HTML.

+##### ES module

-Installing the SDK with npm/yarn is the most reliable way.
+Installing the SDK is the recommended way:

+- tree-shaking can reduce Stelace SDK size from 70% with shared dependencies (mostly axios and core-js polyfills).
+- no surprise due to potential jsDelivr/unpkg CDN failure.

-You can use ES modules if you build your app with a bundler like Webpack:
+You just have to use ES modules with your favorite bundler like Webpack:

 ``` js
 import { createInstance } from 'stelace'